ganley/adventofcode/4/README.md

 I realized later that even `hgt` can be done as a (only slightly ugly) regex, but I'm going to leave it this way.

+Also, an AoC lesson today: I added the special handling for the final record that may not be followed by a newline, but many people I've talked to just added a newline to the end of the input file instead.
+Given that I'm not a contender anyway (due to not doing them at midnight), I feel okay about doing it the "right" way.